SWENGG4Y2024/SWENGG4Y2024Team05/Assignment1/SRS.md

       - #### Developers
-        To gain detailed knowledge of the system requirements and functionalities.
+        To develop and gain detailed knowledge of the system requirements and functionalities.

       - #### Project Managers: